-With that said, I would add that while it is a teacher’s responsibility to educate students about the election process and how the government works inside a system of checks and balances, it is not the teacher’s duty to instill his or her own political beliefs or preferences into her students’ young minds.
+Teaching about politics can be tricky.
+We all have our thoughts and opinions on the government and the candidates.
+While it is a teacher’s responsibility to educate students about the election process and how the government works inside a system of checks and balances, it is not the teacher’s duty to instill his or her own political beliefs or preferences into her students’ young minds.
 I do believe that it is fully possible to introduce the political candidates in a current race and share their specific stances on given topics without showing bias toward one candidate or another.
-Presenting facts and information, not our own opinions, is our job here.
+Presenting facts and information, not our own opinions, is our job.

 Once we have all the steps of the Road to the White House in place, we number them in our notebooks.
 I also have students add arrows from step to step to further solidify the sequence.